 During the IM, a trench was excavated along the trough to investigate the extent of soil contamination.
 The trench extended 20 ft along the side of the trough to a depth of approximately 1.5 ft below the trough bottom.
-As the excavation progressed, screening samples were collected at five locations along the excavation surface at a depth of 2.5 to 3.0 ft below grade.
+As the excavation progressed, screening samples were collected at five locations along the excavation surface at a depth of 2.5 to 3.0 ft belowgrade.
 All screening samples tested negative for the presence of HE based on the HE field test (LANL 2002, 073706).
-Based on these results, high levels of HE soil contamination are not anticipated beneath the trough.
+Based on these results, high levels of HE soil or tuff contamination are not anticipated beneath the trough.

-Sampling and analysis of the soil underlying the concrete drainage channel will be conducted through a process of visual inspection, field screening, and confirmatory laboratory analyses.
-Field screening of the soils directly beneath the concrete will be conducted for HE and barium at intervals of 1 m, or as indicated by visual inspection and identification of potential leak areas.
-Additional confirmatory sampling and laboratory analyses will be conducted at locations where field analytical results show RDX and TNT levels above SSLs: 174 and 342 mg/kg respectively (NMED 2006, 092513).
+Sampling and analysis of the soil and/or tuff underlying the concrete drainage channel will be conducted through a process of visual inspection, field screening, and confirmatory laboratory analyses.
+Field screening of the soils and/or tuff directly beneath the concrete will be conducted for HE and barium at intervals of 1 m or as indicated by visual inspection and identification of potential leak areas.
+Additional confirmatory sampling and laboratory analyses will be conducted at locations where field analytical results show RDX and TNT levels above SSALs: 36.9 and 135.0 mg/kg respectively (NMED 2006, 092513).
 If field screening does not indicate the presence of elevated levels, three confirmatory sampling locations will be biased to the highest RDX screening locations; if no screening samples show elevated RDX, then the confirmatory samples will be selected randomly.
 Confirmatory laboratory analyses will consist of HE, metals, VOCs, SVOCs, and uranium.
-Soils above the SSLs will be removed in 6-in. lifts.
+Soils and/or tuff above the SSALs for RDX and TNT will be removed in 6-in. lifts.
 Resampling will be conducted after soil removal, and, if necessary, additional soil will be removed.
 If necessary, samples of the underlying tuff will be collected.
 Sampling and analyses will be conducted in accordance with the Laboratory's standard operating procedures (SOPs), which are described in Appendix G.

-Concrete debris and soil will be segregated and stored on plastic sheeting pending receipt of sampling results for the concrete and analytical results for the soil.
+Concrete debris and soil/tuff will be segregated and stored on plastic sheeting pending receipt of sampling results for the concrete and analytical results for the soil.
 Final disposition of these waste streams will be contingent on contaminant status.
 A more detailed demolition plan will be prepared by the removal contractor before removal activities begin.
 A waste-management plan for excavated soils and concrete is presented in Appendix F.